jiripospisil/jpospisil.com/source/2017-06-02-understanding-lock-files-in-npm-5.html.markdown

 The next major version of NPM brings a number of improvements over the previous versions in terms of speed, security, and a bunch of other [nifty things](http://blog.npmjs.org/post/161276872334/npm5-is-now-npmlatest).
-What stands our from the user's perspective however is the lock file.
+What stands out from the user's perspective however is the new lock file.
 Actually lock *files*.
 More on that in a second.
 For the uninitiated, a `package.json` file describes the top level dependencies on other packages using [semver](http://semver.org/).
 Each package might in turn depend on other packages and so on and so forth.
-A lock file is a snapshot the entire dependency tree and includes all packages and their resolved versions.
+A lock file is a snapshot of the entire dependency tree and includes all packages and their resolved versions.

 As opposed to the previous version, the lock file now includes an integrity